Fizzadar/ElasticQuery/README.md

 # ElasticQuery

 A simple query builder for Elasticsearch.
+Install with `pip install elasticquery`.

 ## Synopsis